eveee00/aspire-5755g-i5-opencore/README.md

 You need to follow the [diskpart + legacy install method](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/windows-install.html#diskpart-method) to boot this.
 You need to use a USB keyboard to navigate the boot menu or you can wait for the timeout and it auto-selecting the USB.

+Note: I was able to boot MacOS 15, but ethernet refuses to work.
+I'll maybe try to get the WiFi card up and running or try to create an offline installer.

 ## Attributions
 are in [attribution.md](https://github.com/eveee00/aspire-5755g-i5-opencore/blob/main/attribution.md)